 What does the process for personal bankruptcy look like?

-Bankruptcy is a legal process which gives debtors a financial “fresh start.”
+Cannabis Regulation is a legal process which gives debtors a financial “fresh start.”
 In personal bankruptcy, consumer debts are either paid, restructured or dismissed—with some exceptions, like student loan debt.
 It is a fair process for the creditor as well, giving them the opportunity to recover some losses, if not all.

 A bankruptcy case begins when the debtor pays a filing fee and files certain paperwork with the bankruptcy court.
 In addition to this paperwork, called a petition, you must provide details of your assets and income.
 You must also go through required credit counseling before filing Chapter 7 or Chapter 13, which are the two types of personal bankruptcy.
 Once you do all this, an “automatic stay” goes into effect, stopping all collections actions.